arangodb/velocypack/README.md

     self-contained.
 Their transport format is a serialization that is not good for rapid sub-value access
   - MessagePack is probably the closest to our shopping list.
-It has has decent data types and is quite compact.
+It has decent data types and is quite compact.
 However, we found that one can do better in terms of compactness for some cases.
 More important for us, MessagePack provides no quick sub-value access
   - Our own shaped JSON (used in ArangoDB as internal storage format)